department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

 #### **Mobile Flagship App**
 Because the Mobile Flagship App is not bound by the same authentication workflows as vets-api and vets-website, it can be deployed separately.
   - The global configuration variables for new versions of the Mobile Flagship app are edited to use *platform-api.va.gov hostname.
-  - The global configuration variables for legacy versions of the Mobile Flagship app will continue to use the older api.va.gov hostname and will be routed via the Lighthouse gateway.
+  - The global configuration variables for older versions of the Mobile Flagship app will continue to use the api.va.gov hostname and will be routed via the Lighthouse gateway.

 #### **Lighthouse**
 At this time the Lighthouse team is working to transition to using the new Apigee Gateway (timeline TBD.)
 Until that time, Kong will continue to serve as its API gateway and will honor requests to `api.va.gov/services/*` and `api.va.gov/internal/*`.
-  - Once implemented, the new Apigee gateway will continue to honor legacy/mobile app requests to `api.va.gov/mobile/*`.
+  - Once implemented, the new Apigee gateway will continue to honor requests to `api.va.gov/mobile/*` from older versions of the Mobile Flagship app.
   - Once implemented, the new Apigee gateway will continue to honor requests to `api.va.gov/vanotify` and route them to the  VANotify service until that team agrees to retire the endpoint.